Redmine Products / Redmine Timesheet Plugin

 Dedicated permissions control who can see other users running timers or clean them up.

-- Service providers with project-based billing (agencies, IT service providers) who need to cleanly document hours per issue and want to handle this directly in Redmine.
+- Service providers with project-based billing (agencies, IT service providers) who document hours per issue in Redmine.

-- Customers with the HRM Plugin who already use the work time calendar and want to reuse that data in the timesheet.
+- Customers with the HRM Plugin who also want to evaluate the work time calendar within the timesheet.